Ashutosh Phatak: The True School of Music

 In 2013, Ashu, along with noted sound engineer Nitin Chandy and other partners from related fields, united to form The True School of Music.
 India's first comprehensive institute of contemporary music.
 True School's core purpose is to educate aspiring musicians, music producers, sound engineers, DJ's, music teachers and music business professionals to make music their long-term sustainable career and to empower them to bring positive change, innovation and global competitiveness to the Indian music industry.

 Ashu also teaches the Music in Advertising module to students doing the professional level course.

 Ashu is Pro-Vice Chancellor - Institutional Impact at Vijaybhoomi University.

 The Quarter

 Phatak joined musician Ranjit Barot, businessman Nakul Toshniwal, and restaurateur Nico Goghavala to form The Quarter, within the newly restored Royal.

 singShala

-Ashu's latest venture takes him into the digital space with his new vocal learning app singShala. singShala is an upcoming vocal education and guided content creation app that enables users to learn how to sing through a teacher guided singing interface.
-With real time feedback and AI powered practical vocal lessons, singShala enables vocal education for all, by making it accessible, affordable, and convenient. singShala recognises the joy of singing and wants to inspire a world where everyone feels empowered to sing without any barriers.
-This app will allow you to learn to sing at your own pace, in your own space with curated curriculum by industry experts, primarily focussed on singing.
-The app uses patented technology to provide real-time, unbiased feedback - anytime, anywhere.
-Learning happens through unconventional methods, music trivia, interactive lessons.
-The app also includes daily challenges and artist led contests to help build a habit.
+Ashu later entered the digital space with the development of a vocal learning application called singShala.
+The platform is designed to provide guided singing instruction through a structured interface.
+It incorporates features such as real-time feedback and interactive lessons, and includes elements such as music-related activities and user challenges as part of the learning process.